coderedcorp/coderedcms/docs/features/page_types/location_pages.rst

     class LocationIndexPage(CoderedLocationIndexPage):
         """
         A page that holds a list of locations and displays them with a Google Map.
-        This does require a Google Maps API Key that can be defined in Settings > Google API Settings
+        This does require a Google Maps API Key in Settings > CRX Settings
         """
         class Meta:
             verbose_name = 'Location Landing Page'